search this site

 As a matter of the greatest urgency, we are calling for the broadest unity against the alarming rise in racism and fascism in Britain today.

 Over the last decade, racism and Islamophobia in society have grown.
 As a result, we have seen an increase in racist violence and attacks on multiculturalism.
-This has culminated in the rise of far right and fascist organisations, in particular the British National Party (BNP).
+This culminated in the rise of far right and fascist organisations, in particular the British National Party (BNP).
+However, though persistent, long term, anti fascist, campaigning the BNP are a pale shadow of what they once were.

-The BNP is trying to present itself as a ‘respectable’ political party.
-In fact it is a fascist party.
+The BNP tried to present itself as a ‘respectable’ political party.
+In fact it was, from its inception, a fascist party.
 As history shows, fascism stands for the total annihilation of whole communities, freedoms and democratic rights.

-The BNP now has 19 councillors across Britain.
-In May 2008, the party gained a seat on the London Assembly, polling 130,174 votes — 5.33%.
+The BNP now has no councillors across Britain.
+In May 2008, though, the party gained a seat on the London Assembly, polling 130,174 votes — 5.33%.
 And in the 2009 Euro elections, the BNP succeeded in gaining two MEPs, including party leader Nick Griffin.

 This represented a major electoral breakthrough for the BNP, giving them access to huge resources, influence, greater respectability, and the ability to work with other far right and fascist parties in Europe.

-But there is no room for complacency.
-The BNP still got a worrying 563,743 votes across the country, and increased its vote in some areas.
-The continuing economic crisis also gives the party opportunities to spread its racist poison.
+But there was no room for complacency.
+The BNP still got a worrying 563,743 votes across the country, in 2010 and increased its vote in some areas.
+The continuing economic crisis gave the party opportunities to spread its racist poison.

-In addition, the English Defence League – an organisation of racist thugs with links to the BNP – appears to be stepping up its activity.
-It has targeted Muslims and mosques, whipping up hatred, division and violence where it has been allowed to march.
+In addition, the English Defence League – an organisation of racist thugs with links to the BNP – has also been pushed back into the margins.
+It has long targeted Muslims and mosques, whipping up hatred, division and violence where it has been allowed to march.
 EDL supporters stabbed a man in the evening after the EDL demonstration in Bolton in March 2010.
 EDL supporters ran riot in Stoke-on-Trent earlier in the year, attacking the local Asian community and police.

 We believe that these dangers require a strong and united response from all those dedicated to freedom and democracy.
 We must combine our forces and unite in a broad and common front against this common threat.